Dual Credit - Parents

 Is Dual Credit a Good Choice for Your Family?

-To succeed in the Dual Credit program, your child should have good study skills, self-discipline, and motivation.
+To succeed in the dual credit program, your student should have good study skills, self-discipline, and motivation.
 They’ll need the maturity and initiative to attend class and participate at the same level as regular college students.
-Dual Credit has many benefits:
+Dual credit has many benefits:

 - A wider selection of electives.

-- Participating in a college atmosphere may help your child excel in learning.
+- Participating in a college atmosphere may help your student excel in learning.

-Talk to your student’s high school teachers and counselors, as well as our Dual Credit Program Coordinator about whether Dual Credit is a good match for your son or daughter.
-Please remember that as a Dual Credit student, your son or daughter is considered a regular college student responsible for his or her education.
-It is not appropriate for you to contact faculty on behalf of your daughter or son.
+Talk to your student’s high school teachers and counselors, as well as our Dual Credit Program Coordinator about whether dual credit is a good match for your son or daughter.
+Please remember that as a dual credit student is considered a regular college student responsible for their education.
 Take into consideration the maturity level of your student.
-Some students who are academically ready may find the independence and the rate of college classes overwhelming..

 Home School Students

 Home School Students are welcome to participate in the dual credit program.
 10% of our dual credit students are homeschoolers.
 Contact the Office of Advanced Opportunities for more information or an advising appointment.

 Important Items to Consider